program--/program--.github.io/content/about.md

 - Next-Generation Firewall Appliances
 - McAfee Security Products
 - Windows Active Directory Domain Services

+I also manage various projects within my unit, my primary being an automation platform built on top of **PowerShell DSC** that is managed through a web application frontend.

 You can see my experience in more detail in my resume.
 I'm also currently working toward, or already have, the following certifications: